yownas/sd-webui-lua/README.md

 * Some kind of progress-bar/feedback while running would be nice.

+* More examples to show how things work.

 * More ideas.
 I'd rather have a PR than a vague Issue.
 But I'm happy for any input. :)